Manifold Constraint Regularization for Remote Sensing Image Generation: Related Work

-\textbf{Generative adversarial networks}.
 GANs are notorious for training instability and mode collapse.
 Various adversarial losses have been proposed to stabilize the training or improve the convergence of the GAN models \cite{10.5555/2969033.2969125, mroueh2017fisher,WGAN}.
-Additionally, numerous efforts have been made to address this issue using regularization methods \cite{R1,SNGAN,WGAN-GP,veegan,lecam}, or modifying network architectures \cite{SAGAN,biggan,StyleGAN,StyleGAN2,esser2021taming,jiang2021transgan, unrolledgan}.
-However, these method mainly focus on the general distribution of training data, ignoring the real data manifold.
-The authors in \cite{park2017mmgan, li2018mrgan} propose to add geometry constraints on the loss functions of GANs.
-They either use the statistical mean and radius of the spheres approximating the geometry of the real data, or lacks accurate constraints on the data manifold and loses a significant amount of geometrical information.
-Other approaches \cite{ni2022manifold,bang2021mggan} require auxiliary networks to map the generated data into the submanifolds of the real data.
-In this paper, we focus on the intrinsic dimensions of training images, and minimizing distance between real data and synthetic data in the feature space.
-Our methods neither entail heavy computational overheads nor require modifications of the network structure.

-\textbf{GAN in the RS field}.
-In this paper, we focus on RS RGB images.
-Existing GAN models in the RS field can be divided into two types according to their applications.
-This first kind is augmenting training samples \cite{MartaGAN,AttentionGAN,MFGAN, chen2021adversarial}.
-The second kind deals with image-generation-related tasks such as image translation \cite{ bejiga2020improving,disaster,smapgan,deepfake2021} and image super-resolution \cite{jiang2019edge,xiong2020improved}.
-However, these methods do not delve into the characteristics of RS images, and the generated images are of low quality.
-In this paper, we explore the intrinsic dimensions of RS images, and introduce RS data manifold constraints in the loss functions.
-As far as we know, this is the first work to focus on the manifold alignment on RS image generation tasks.
+Additionally, numerous efforts have been made to address this issue using regularization methods \cite{R1,SNGAN,WGAN-GP,veegan}, or modifying network architectures \cite{biggan,StyleGAN,StyleGAN2,esser2021taming,karras2021alias,sauer2022stylegan,sauer2023stylegan}.
+Other than these problems, the overfitting of the discriminator is also a common challenge.